jcrobak/parquet-python/docs/source/details.rst

     df[col] = df[col].astype('category')

-The efficiently load a column as a categorical type, include it in the optional keyword parameter ``categories``; however it must be encoded as dictionary throughout the dataset (as it will, if written by fastparquet).
+To efficiently load a column as a categorical type, include it in the optional keyword parameter ``categories``; however it must be encoded as dictionary throughout the dataset (as it will, if written by fastparquet).

 .. code-block:: python

-    pf = ParquetFile('input.parq)
+    pf = ParquetFile('input.parq')
     df = pf.to_pandas(categories={'cat': 12})

-Where we provide a hint that the column `cat` has up to 12 possible values.
+Where we provide a hint that the column ``cat`` has up to 12 possible values.
 ``categories`` can also take a list, in which case up to 32767 (2**15 - 1) labels are assumed.
 Columns that are encoded as dictionary but not included in ``categories`` will